mellgit/shorturl/README.md

 # short url

-short url - это сервис, который сокращает ссылки
+short url - this is a service that shortens links.

 ## Table of Contents
 - [Docker Installation](#Docker)